luke4u/Customer_Behaviour_Prediction/Employee_Customer_Leave_Prediction/README.md

-# ANN-Binary-classification
+# Leave or Remain Prediction

-This is to build a neural network on customers and employee datasets to predict leave or remain.
+This is to build artificial neural networks on customers and employees datasets to predict leave or remain.